sockjs/sockjs-client/README.md

 Opera 10.7+     | no               | iframe-eventsource | iframe-xhr-polling
 Konqueror       | no               | no        | jsonp-polling

+ *  **&dagger;**

-*: IE 8+ supports XDomainRequest, which is esentially a better AJAX/XHR that can do requests across domains.
+    IE 8+ supports XDomainRequest, which is esentially a better AJAX/XHR that can do requests across domains.
 But, unfortunately it doesn't send any cookies, which makes it inaproppriate for some deployments (for example when load balancer requires JSESSIONID cookie).

 Supported transports, by name
 -----------------------------